How Dental Implants Work

 WHY USE DENTAL IMPLANTS?

-It’s very important that the gaps left by missing teeth be filled, and dental implants are the most stable, secure and permanent way to do so.
-When one tooth falls out, the surrounding teeth will begin to shift into the empty space, ruining the alignment and the orientation of the remaining teeth.
-Worse, the bone structure under the missing tooth will begin to dissolve, leading to a loosening and sagging of the facial structure.
-Dentures can alleviate these problems, but to a much more limited degree than full implants.
-Besides that, dentures are a hassle to constantly remove and reattach, and can easily fail, restricting the kinds of foods you can eat and lowering your confidence.
+It’s very important to fill the gaps left by missing teeth.
+Fortunately, dental implants are the most stable, secure, and permanent way to do so.
+When one tooth falls out, the surrounding teeth begin to shift into the space.
+This causes misalignment and the orientation of the remaining teeth.
+Worse, the bone structure under the missing tooth begins to resorb, leading to a loosening and sagging of the facial structure.

 HOW DENTAL IMPLANTS WORK